alasdairforsythe/tokenmonster/benchmark/README.md

 For a fair test, the benchmarks were performed on datasets that the TokenMonster vocabularies had not previously seen.

-"the_pile" is the test dataset from [The Pile](https://the-eye.eu/public/AI/pile/), with the text extracting using [extract_text_from_jsonl_parquet.py](/training).
+`the_pile` is the test dataset from [The Pile](https://the-eye.eu/public/AI/pile/), with the text extracting using [extract_text_from_jsonl_parquet.py](/training).
 It represents general text.
 Extracted size is 1,526 MB.

-"github" is [this random file](https://data.together.xyz/redpajama-data-1T/v1.0.0/github/filtered_a777da5620f1467f8df3616b17d533dc.sampled.jsonl) (1.7GB direct download) from [urls.txt](https://data.together.xyz/redpajama-data-1T/v1.0.0/urls.txt) from [Red Pajama](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T).
+`github` is [this random file](https://data.together.xyz/redpajama-data-1T/v1.0.0/github/filtered_a777da5620f1467f8df3616b17d533dc.sampled.jsonl) (1.7 GB direct download) from [urls.txt](https://data.together.xyz/redpajama-data-1T/v1.0.0/urls.txt) from [Red Pajama](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T).
 It was also extracted using [extract_text_from_jsonl_parquet.py](/training).
 It represents code.
 Extracted size is 1,313 MB.

-"evov_instruct" is a bunch of chat & instruct finetunes from WizardLM's [alpaca_evol_instruct_70k.json](https://huggingface.co/datasets/WizardLM/evol_instruct_70k/tree/main).
+`evov_instruct` is a bunch of chat & instruct finetunes from WizardLM's [alpaca_evol_instruct_70k.json](https://huggingface.co/datasets/WizardLM/evol_instruct_70k/tree/main).
 This was used as-is and respresents chatbot conversational text.
 Extracted size is 137 MB.